 The IAEA questioned Japan's decision to have some nearby residents stay inside instead of evacuating them altogether, and the Japanese government report acknowledges that they didn't seek enough help from other countries or inform the local community what was going on as well as they could have.

 Even so, Harris says, "the IAEA says the impact has been less than you might expect" on the local community.
 Some of the TEPCO workers, however, may experience some health effects from the disaster

-The IAEA found about 30 workers who have been exposed to radiation levels that are approaching the government's allowable limit for emergency workers, and they are investigating whether others actually got higher exposures early on.
+The IAEA found about 30 workers who have been exposed to radiation levels that are approaching the government's allowable limit for emergency workers, and it is investigating whether others actually got higher exposures early on.

-But it appears that toll from radiation will pale in comparison to the more than 15,000 people who were killed outright by the tsunami.
+But it appears that toll from radiation will pale in comparison with the more than 15,000 people who were killed outright by the tsunami.

 And for more on that, we're joined by NPR's Richard Harris.
 So glad you're in the studio, Richard.

 NORRIS: So what do these reports tell us about the catastrophic string of events at that nuclear power station?

 HARRIS: Well, there are two reports, one by the Japanese government and one by an IAEA team that visited Japan in May.
 But both tell similar stories of why things fell apart at the plant.
 First and foremost, as we well know, the plants were not designed to cope with a 40-foot-tall tsunami.
 But once that wave hit, working conditions at the plant were clearly miserable.